christophetd/aws-sso-device-code-authentication/README.md

-# AWS SSO Device code phishing
+# AWS SSO Device code authentication

 This repository contains Python code to generate an AWS SSO device code URL.
 Once a user used it to authenticate, it displays the list of AWS accounts and roles they have access to, and retrieves STS credentials inside them.
+It is a powerful phishing vector to which any identity provider implementing 'device code' authentication is vulnerable to by design (including AWS SSO but also Azure AD, etc.).

 ![](./screenshot.png)